 Potential partnerships with an event planner could help here also.
 One may collaborate by dressing and theming your space in different designs, in return for publicity or an ‘exclusive’ supplier arrangement.

-For future reference, and this year is an exception, we usually we’ll start promoting Christmas in July at the latest, so plan this event into your marketing budget for 2021.
+For future reference, and this year is an exception, we usually we’ll start promoting Christmas in July at the latest.
+Therefore plan this event into your marketing budget for 2021.

 FLEX YOUR ASSETS